pmbittner/Polypropylene/README.md

 An ECS is a design pattern mostly used in video game engineering where objects are required to change behaviour and shape frequently and arbitrarily.
 Thereby, an object (i.e., an *Entity*) is purely defined as a composition of individual components.
 We refer to *Components* as *Properties* to emphasize that Polypropylene is not limited to but can be used as an ECS.
+You may find a detailed description of ECS in the [ecs-faq](https://github.com/SanderMertens/ecs-faq).

 During development several issues arose that were not addressed by existing ECS' so far.
 Most prominently, I was missing an ECS which allows you to write the style you know: object-oriented and not data-oriented.